Renata Gomes

 Renata Gomes is a cardiovascular specialist who focusses her work on the use of molecular biology, imaging and nanotechnology applications for regeneration purposes.
-She is a Professor of Veterans' Health and Biomedical Research and the Chief Scientific Officer of veteran health charity BRAVO VICTOR.
+She is a Professor of Veteran's Health and Biomedical Research and has also worked as a CEO of two health charities.

+Early life and education

 Renata Gomes (born in 1985) was born in Barcelos, Portugal.
 At a young age she was dissecting birds that had been shot by hunters in her village.
 In her choice of career, she was also influenced by an uncle who was a forensic doctor at the Institute of Legal Medicine at the University of Minho in the northern Portuguese town of Braga.
 Her academic training was in the United Kingdom, where she received a Forensic Medicine and Forensic Sciences Degree from the University of Bradford, before doing post-graduate research and training in Cardiovascular Biochemistry and Medicine at University College London and an international PhD on Cardiovascular Regeneration and Nanotechnology with University of Coimbra in Portugal, the University of Oxford and the University of Eastern Finland (Kupio).
 Her work with the Universities of Coimbra, Oxford and Kupio on a nanoparticle that can contribute to cardiovascular regeneration placed her first in the 2011 Science-Image Competition organised by the British Heart Foundation.